cube3power/atsd/rule-engine/placeholders.md

 ## Placeholders for Custom Variables

-Variables defined on the 'Overview' tab can be referenced by name, similar to the other fields.
+Variables defined on the **Overview** tab can be referenced by name in the condition and actions, similar to the other fields.

 ```sh
 ${idle}